python/mypy/docs/source/more_types.rst

 .. note::

-   You need to install ``mypy_extensions`` using pip to use ``TypedDict``:
+   You need to install ``typing_extensions`` using pip to use ``TypedDict``:

    .. code-block:: text

-       python3 -m pip install --upgrade mypy-extensions
+       python3 -m pip install --upgrade typing-extensions

    Or, if you are using Python 2:

    .. code-block:: text

-       pip install --upgrade mypy-extensions
+       pip install --upgrade typing-extensions

 Totality
 --------